maximlishchenko/kuehne-nagel-frontend/README.md

 Create an HTML Page with relevant Javascript to:

-- I decided to use React instead of creating an HTML page with JavaScript because I haven't had much experience with React before and that was a great opportunity to try it out.
+- I decided to use React instead of creating an HTML page with JavaScript because I haven't had much experience with React before and that was a great opportunity to learn something new.

 ✔ - Load shipments data with AJAX from https://my.api.mockaroo.com/shipments.json?key=5e0b62d0
 (Note that that link might get overloaded, so you can also use off line version renaming shipment.txt file)